-- requires the governor to reduce the number of deputy commissioners, assistant commissioners, and other unclassified positions - creates a Legislative Commission on Terrorism and Disaster Preparedness - creates a Minnesota Office of Ethnic Heritage and New Americans - automatic voter registration when applying for a driver's license - ongoing absentee status for any eligible voter - establishes procedures for governing management of grants made by state agencies - gives full compensation to current state employees for losses due to the 2005 state government shutdown - gives domestic partner health benefits to state employees - defines best value for state contracts amendments to avoid prolonged House debate on a bill that "in no way will be signed by the governor," he said.
+- requires the governor to reduce the number of deputy commissioners, assistant commissioners, and other unclassified positions - creates a Legislative Commission on Terrorism and Disaster Preparedness - creates a Minnesota Office of Ethnic Heritage and New Americans - automatic voter registration when applying for a driver's license - ongoing absentee status for any eligible voter establishes procedures for governing man- - agement of grants made by state agencies gives full compensation to current state - gives full compensation to current state employees for losses due to the 2005 state government shutdown - gives domestic partner health benefits to state employees - defines best value for state contracts to the Department of Administration and its subdivisions for projects, including \$2.5 million to purchase a Web-enabled real estate management system that would allow state agencies to more efficiently track space needs in state-owned buildings.
+The governor proposes \$6.7 million for the project; the Senate zero.
+Other money in the House plan would fund activities to promote and prepare for the 2010 census, the Land Management Information Center and the Office of the State